STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

 \subsection{Environment}

+As a core technology for vehicle network security, the intrusion detection model must offer real-time detection capabilities and a low false positive rate, particularly in vehicle environments with limited computational resources.

+With this in mind, we selects the NVIDIA Jetson Orin Nano hardware platform (based on the Xavier system-on-chip), which is widely used in the automotive industry and academia.
+It features a GPU, CAN bus support, and an ARM architecture, preloaded with the Ubuntu 20.04 operating system and a variety of I/O interfaces.
+With approximately 21 TOPS (Tera Operations Per Second) of computing power and low power consumption, the device is well-suited for running and evaluating complex intrusion detection algorithms in resource-constrained on-board environments, thereby validating the model’s feasibility and effectiveness.

+The Jetson Orin Nano platform supports medium-sized deep learning model inference, meeting the computational needs for tasks such as target detection and time-series data analysis.
+The T206S in-vehicle computing platform from the Jetson Orin Nano series, shown in Figure \ref{T206}, features an ARMv8 Processor rev 1 and a 512-core NVIDIA Ampere architecture GPU with 8.0GB of memory.
+It runs on Ubuntu 20.04, using PyTorch 1.12.1 and Python 3.8.10.

-In the experiments, the computer configuration is a 64 bit Inter(R) Core(TM) i7-13700 CPU @ 3.6GHz and a Geforce RTX 4080 32 GB GPU.
-PyTorch version 1.13 and Python 3.8 was used for train and test our StatGraph model.
+For training, we utilize a more powerful device, the LENOVO 90VA000JCP, to simulate a cloud environment and accelerate the training process.
+It features a 64-bit Intel Core i7-13700 CPU at 3.6GHz and a Geforce RTX 4080 32GB GPU, with PyTorch 1.13 and Python 3.8 for the \textsc{StatGraph} model.
+In comparison, in-vehicle devices like the NVIDIA Jetson Orin NX, with 100 TOPS, provide over 70 TOPS of computational power, while the device used here delivers 49 TOPS, sufficient for model validation.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

 To evaluate the effectiveness of different methods, this paper used classic classification metric method.
-Accuray, Precision and Recall can be calculated by using the number of true nagetives (TN), true positives (TP), false negatives (TN) and false positives (FP), defined as follow:
+Accuracy, Precision and Recall can be calculated by using the number of true naegatives (TN), true positives (TP), false negatives (TN) and false positives (FP), defined as follow:

 Besides, F1-score is more useful than accuracy in the case of unbalanced class distribution.
 It is the harmonic mean of precision and recall, calculated as follow: